 ‘Never Forget Your Past’

-Many other graffiti artists have left there mark too on Buzludzha which is the largest ideological monument in Bulgaria.
+Likewise many other graffiti artists have left there mark too on Buzludzha which is the largest ideological monument in Bulgaria.

 ‘At least someone is adding to the structure rather than taking away’.